-With Google and other PPC networks continually updating and evolving their platforms, even professional PPC managers can be confused by some of the new terms they introduce.
+With Google and other PPC networks continually updating and evolving their platforms, even professional PPC managers can be confused by some of the new paid search terms they introduce.

-To help you get a good understanding of the various PPC terms out there, we’ve put together a detailed guide of over 100 common terms and acronyms.
+To help you get a good understanding of the PPC terminology, we’ve put together a detailed PPC glossary of over 100 common PPC terms and acronyms.

 From PPC to CPA, by the end of this list, you’ll know all the important terms that PPC marketers like to use.

 PPC Terms & Acronyms Glossary